 Wages earned in other payroll periods such as weekly, biweekly (every two weeks), or semimonthly (twice per month) when the earning period is something other than between the 1st and 15th, and 16th and last day of the month, must be paid within seven calendar days of the end of the payroll period within which the wages were earned.

 For more information on pay frequencies in California, click here.

 New Employer Rate (% Taxable Wages) 3.4

 California Income Tax Withholding

-California's law requires employers to withhold state personal income tax (PIT) from their employees' wages and remit the amounts withheld to the Employment Development Department.
+California's law requires employers to withhold state personal income tax (PIT) from employee wages and remit the amounts withheld to the Employment Development Department.

-Persons in business for themselves (independent contractors) are not employees and generally not subject to withholding.
+Persons in business for themselves (independent contractors) are not employees and are generally not subject to withholding.

-California has no specific reciprocal taxation agreements with other states, but residents of Arizona, Guam, Indiana, Oregon and Virginia are allowed a credit toward their California income tax liability for taxes paid to their home states.
+California has no specific reciprocal taxation agreements with other states.
+Still, residents of Arizona, Guam, Indiana, Oregon, and Virginia are allowed credit toward their California income tax liability for taxes paid to their home states.

 SurePayroll, Inc. and its subsidiaries assume no liability and make no warranties on or for the information contained on these state payroll pages.
 The information presented is intended for reference only and is neither tax nor legal advice.
 Consult a professional tax, legal or other advisor to verify this information and determine if and/or how it may apply to your particular situation.